MODERN SLAVERY STATEMENT

 - conducts salary benchmarking activity to identify and address any pay discrepancies;

-- ensures that TRC pays above minimum statutory wage requirements;
+- ensures that Tindall Riley pays above minimum statutory wage requirements;

 - reviews invoices received by agencies to ensure fair payment of contract staff;